-The Coordinator of Health, Safety, and Environmental Affairs is Luigi Marcone.
-He is solely responsible for all facets of this program and has full authority to make necessary decisions to ensure success of this program.
+The Director of Environmental Health & Safety is solely responsible for all facets of this program and has full authority to make necessary decisions to ensure success of this program.
 This authority includes the suspension of all work activities rendered to be unsafe.
-The Coordinator has developed written detailed instructions covering each of the basic elements in this program, and is the sole person authorized to amend these instructions.
+The Director has developed written detailed instructions covering each of the basic elements in this program, and is the sole person authorized to amend these instructions.

-Western Connecticut State University has expressly authorized the Coordinator to halt any operation of the University or outside contractors where there is a danger of serious personal injury.
+Western Connecticut State University has expressly authorized the Director to halt any operation of the University or outside contractors where there is a danger of serious personal injury.